Join us and make YOUR mark on the World!

-We have an opening for an experienced computer scientist with a background in cybersecurity with emphasis on software assurance.
+We have multiple openings for an experienced computer scientist with a background in cybersecurity with emphasis on software assurance.
 You will provide leadership and subject matter expertise in the area of cybersecurity for critical infrastructure systems and civilian networks.
 You will leverage LLNL’s software assurance capabilities to enhance the security of software and firmware that resides in our critical networks and industrial control systems devices.
 You will participate in strategy and business development for the Cyber and Infrastructure Resilience (CIR) program in the Global Security Principal Associate Directorate.
-This position is programmatically in Global Security’s Energy and Homeland Security (E) Program and administratively will report to the payroll supervisor of the hiring organization.
+These positions are programmatically in Global Security’s Energy and Homeland Security (E) Program and administratively will report to the payroll supervisor of the hiring organization.

 - Lead and support a diverse range of highly complex research projects requiring creative use of innovative methods for development and implementation of new, automated software assurance tools.

-- Ensure growth of existing and development of software assurance capabilities at LLNL.
+- Responsible for ensuring the growth of existing and development of software assurance capabilities at LLNL.

 - Provide subject matter expertise in the development new tools for software assurance and analysis for binaries and source code for devices residing in our critical networks and infrastructure.